 A whistle blew nine seconds in, and the coach did not call for a line change.
 Then the top line of Bobby Ryan, Ryan Getzlaf and Corey Perry stayed out for more than a minute.

 Those things rarely happened under former coach Randy Carlyle.
 Carlyle was so stuck on matchups and changes that a common sight was a Ducks player heading to the bench with a look of resignation because his shift lasted all of 15 seconds.

 While the honeymoon is clearly over with new coach Bruce Boudreau -- the Ducks have blown 3-0 and 2-0 leads in his first two games, both losses -- Anaheim appears to have a looser style that could spark more goals on an offense that has averaged just 2.27 goals per game before Tuesday's game against the Kings, worst in the Western Conference.

-That much was clear in the first few days of Boudreau's tenure, when he laid out his philosophy to his new players.
+That much was clear in the first few days of Boudreau's tenure, when he laid out his philosophy to his ne...